offconvex/offconvex.github.io/_posts/generalization2.md

 which implies that the matrix has an uneven distribution of singular values.
 Ratio of left side and right side is called the [*stable rank*](https://nickhar.wordpress.com/2012/02/29/lecture-15-low-rank-approximation-of-matrices/) and is at most the linear algebraic rank.
 Furthermore, the above analysis suggests that the "signal" $x$ is *correlated* with the singular directions corresponding to the higher singular values, which is at the root of the noise stability.

-Our experiments on VGG and GoogleNet reveal that the higher layers of deep nets---where most of the net's parameters reside---do indeed exhibit a highly uneven distribution of singular values.
+Our experiments on VGG and GoogleNet reveal that the higher layers of deep nets---where most of the net's parameters reside---do indeed exhibit a highly uneven distribution of singular values, and that the signal aligns more with the higher singular directions.
 The figure below describes layer 10 in VGG19 trained on CIFAR10.